Onemind-Services-LLC/cloudmydc-docs/docs/netbox-hosting/netbox-plugins/netbox-paas/Install.md

 1. Verify the compatible release for your NetBox version at the [Onemind-Services-LLC/netbox-paas](https://github.com/Onemind-Services-LLC/netbox-paas?tab=readme-ov-file#compatibility).

-2. Ensure you have access to the NetBox infrastructure on the Virtual Application Platform (VAP) to execute commands inside the containers.
+2. Ensure you have access to the NetBox infrastructure on the PaaS to execute commands inside the containers.

 ## Installation Process